-Note: Cells are shipped to you on dry ice and as such may require a short period of time prior to full recovery and normal growth.
+Note: Cells are shipped on dry ice and may require a short recovery period before normal growth.

 - 1. Place 14 ml of Thawing Medium into a T75 flask. - 2.
-Place the flask in a humidified 37° C/5% CO2 incubator for 15 minutes to allow medium to equilibrate to the proper pH and temperature. - 3.
+Place the flask in a humidified 37°C/5% CO2 incubator for 15 minutes to allow medium to equilibrate to the proper pH and temperature. - 3.
 Remove the vial of cells to be thawed from liquid nitrogen and rapidly thaw by placing at 37°C in a water bath with gentle agitation for 1-2 minutes.
 Do not submerge vial in water. - 4.
 Decontaminate the vial by wiping with 70% ethanol before opening in a Class II biological safety cabinet. - 5.
 Transfer the vial contents drop-wise into 10 ml of Thawing Medium in a sterile 15-ml conical tube. - 6.
 Centrifuge cells at $200 \times g$ for 5 minutes. - 7.
 Aspirate supernatant and resuspend the cell pellet in 1 ml of fresh Thawing Medium. - 8.
-Transfer contents to the T75 tissue culture flask containing pre-equilibrated Thawing Medium and place flask in the humidified 37° C/5% CO2 incubator. - 9.
+Transfer contents to the T75 tissue culture flask containing pre-equilibrated Thawing Medium and place flask in the humidified 37°C/5% CO2 incubator. - 9.
 At first passage, switch to Growth Medium.